micheleantonazzi/gibson-env-utilities/README.md

 ## Assets utilities
 GibsonAssetsUtilities defines useful methods for:
 * save and load assets files from disk
-* generate floor map starting from a wavefront file
+* generate floor maps (and their metadata) starting from a wavefront file.
+The map metadata includes:
+  * the origin coordinates in pixel
+  * the scale to convert a pixel to the real world distance it covers

 ## Config run
 *GibsonConfigRun* is a utility which helps users to configure Gibson to perform a simulation run.